matuteiglesias/journal/content/Dev/2025-03-13_Enhanced_Markdown_Conversion_and_Hugo_Configuratio.md

 **🕒 04:15–04:55**
 **🏷️ Labels**: Markdown, Hugo, Jupyter, Web Development, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to improve the conversion of [[Jupyter]] notebooks to [[Markdown]] and ensure proper configuration of Hugo static site generator for accurate content representation and navigation.
+The session aimed to improve the conversion of [[Jupyter]] notebooks to [[Markdown]] and ensure proper [[configuration]] of Hugo static site generator for accurate content representation and navigation.

 ### Key Activities
 - **Title Extraction Fix**: Updated the script to extract titles from [[Jupyter]] notebook metadata for accurate [[Markdown]] conversion.